saptarshibasu/azure-study/README.md

 * Charged based on RU (Request Unit)
 * Multi-region read and write can be enabled
 * Account > Database > Container
+* Once an account has been created with multiple write regions enabled, following two changes need to be made in the application.
+Within the ConnectionPolicy, set UseMultipleWriteLocations to true and pass the name of the region where the application is deployed to SetCurrentLocation
+* Azure Cosmos DB offers five well-defined levels.
+From strongest to weakest, the levels are:
+  * Strong
+  * Bounded staleness
+  * Session - Good for modelling shopping basket
+  * Consistent prefix
+  * Eventual

 ## Azure Kubernetes